codersMom/angular100-labs-2020-06-22/Ch01-Overview/my-angular-course/detailed.md

 ## Bonus

-1. Open the directory z_cheatsheets and look over the VSCode markdown.
+1. Open the directory z_cheatsheets and look over the VS Code markdown.

-2. Open the Interactive Playground from the VSCode Help menu and explore what is possible.
+2. Open the Interactive Playground from the VS Code Help menu and explore what is possible.